SJTU-IPADS/ugache/README.md

   - CPU: 2 x Intel Xeon Gold 6348 CPU (28 cores each)
   - GPU: 8 x NVIDIA A100 (80GB) GPUs, connected via NVSwitch

+These platforms are currently hard-coded in UGache.
-Later we will provide a detailed description of how to support other multi-GPU platforms with NVLink.
+We will try to provide a detailed description of how to support other multi-GPU platforms with NVLink in the near future.

 ## Setting up the Software Environment

-We use NVIDIA's Merlin container as base environment for UGache.
+We use NVIDIA's Merlin container as the base environment for UGache.
-Most software dependencies has been prepared inside the image(e.g. PyTorch, TensorFlow, CUDA, cuDNN).
+Most software dependencies have been prepared inside the image(e.g. PyTorch, TensorFlow, CUDA, cuDNN).
-Please first make sure that your docker service supports CUDA.
+Please first ensure that your docker service supports CUDA.
 Here is a [reference](https://stackoverflow.com/questions/59691207) to solve Docker building images with CUDA support.
 Due to conflicts in dependencies, GNN and DLR evaluations are conducted in different containers(merlin-pytorch and merlin-tensorflow).

-The docker images can be built by the following command:
+The docker images can be built using the following command:
 ```bash
 cd <ugache-dir>/docker
 docker build --pull -t ugache-gnn -f Dockerfile.gnn --build-arg RELEASE=false .
 docker build --pull -t ugache-dlr -f Dockerfile.dlr --build-arg RELEASE=false .
 ```

-Then launch containers by the following command:
+Then launch containers using the following command:
 ```bash
 # fixme: run in background rather than interactive
 docker run  --shm-size=200g --ulimit memlock=-1 --ulimit core=0 --runtime=nvidia --privileged=true --cap-add=SYS_ADMIN --cap-add=SYS_NICE --ipc=host --name ugache-ae-gnn -it ugache-gnn bash
 docker run  --shm-size=200g --ulimit memlock=-1 --ulimit core=0 --runtime=nvidia --privileged=true --cap-add=SYS_ADMIN --cap-add=SYS_NICE --ipc=host --name ugache-ae-dlr -it ugache-dlr bash
 ```

-Since datasets requires large disk volume, please also bind external storage into the container if your server stores large datasets on separate device:
+Since datasets require a large disk volume, please also bind external storage to the container if your server stores large datasets on a separate device:
 ```bash
 docker run  --shm-size=200g --ulimit memlock=-1 --ulimit core=0 --runtime=nvidia --privileged=true --cap-add=SYS_ADMIN --cap-add=SYS_NICE --ipc=host -v <extern_host_storage>:/dataset_gnn --name ugache-ae-gnn -it ugache-gnn bash
 docker run  --shm-size=200g --ulimit memlock=-1 --ulimit core=0 --runtime=nvidia --privileged=true --cap-add=SYS_ADMIN --cap-add=SYS_NICE --ipc=host -v <extern_host_storage>:/dataset_dlr --name ugache-ae-dlr -it ugache-dlr bash
 ```

-Then run these scripts to pull and build UGache, dependencies and baselines:
+Then run these scripts to pull and build UGache, its dependencies and baselines:
 ```bash
 ## for GNN:
 docker exec -it ugache-ae-gnn bash